MathyouMB/Projectile-API/README.md

     description:text
     url:string
     have many requests
-    have many skills
+    have and belong to many skills

 requests

     title:string
     describition:text
     belongs to project
-    have many skills
+    have and belong to many skills

 skill

     name:string
     color:string
+    have and belong to many skills

 create user